NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

   cd my_primary

   # Run snakemake on the background, and keep doing something else
-  nohup snakemake -p -s /sw/courses/epigenomics/quantitative_chip_simon/minute/src/minute/Snakefile -j 6 > minute_pipeline.out 2> minute_pipeline.err &
+  nohup minute run -j 4 > minute_pipeline.out 2> minute_pipeline.err &

 :code:`-j` is the number of jobs/threads used by :code:`snakemake`.
-Depending on how many cores there are available on your node, you can raise this value.
+Depending on how many cores are available on your node, you can raise this value.
 The amount of files in this part of the tutorial is small enough to be possible to run in a local computer, but it still takes some time.
 For 4 out of 8 cores running on my laptop (intel i7), this took around 4 hours to run.
 If you run this locally, consider not to use all the available cores you have, since you still need to run other things on the side and it may eat up your RAM memory as well (more tasks means usually more memory use).